John Ball Area Neighbors

 What to consider:

-· Costs: Rent, security deposit, utilities, trash removal.
+· Costs: Rent, security deposit, utilities, trash removal and yard maintenance: grass mowing and snow removal.
 Some services/utilities may be included in the rent.
 Find out before you sign on the dotted line.

 · Conditions: Check out the neighborhood, the grounds, the halls, the apartment.
 Once you move in, nothing will change.
 If you don’t like what you see, you should trust your instincts.